 As a result of the consolidation of the Management Company, we have elected to present "home and regional office costs" and "general and administrative" expenses as separate expense captions.
 In 2002 and 2001, "home and regional office costs" and "general and administrative" expenses incurred related to consolidated Properties were included in "Property operating" expense.
 These expenses have been reclassified to conform with the current year presentation.
 In 2002, we reclassified \$44.8 million from property operating expenses, \$0.3 million from advertising and promotion, and \$3.2 million from other expenses to the "home and regional office costs" and "general and administrative" categories.
-In 2001, we reclassified \$43.1 million from property operating expenses, \$1.7 million from advertising and promotion, and \$3.1 million from other expenses to the "home and regional office costs" and "general and administrative" categories.
+In 2001, we reclassified \$43.1 million from property operating expenses to the "home and regional office costs" and "general and administrative" categories.
+In 2001, we reclassified \$43.1 million from property operating expenses to the "home and regional office costs" and "general and administrative" categories.
 "Home and regional office costs" include salary and benefits, office rent, office expenses and information services expenses incurred in our home office and regional offices.
 "General and administrative" expenses represent the costs of operating as a public company and include such items as stock exchange fees, public and investor relations expenses, certain executive officers' compensation expenses, audit fees, and legal fees.